 When I was a child in rural West Cork my father told me a story.
 A man had a horse and no fodder for him as Winter came on so he devised a plan to save him.
 He would teach his horse to live on the wind.
 All Winter long he trained his horse in this technique until Spring arrived.
 The horse was now fully trained but suddenly and inexplicably he died.

 Workers Power’s Marcus Halaby manages to equate the coup which overthrew Morsi and restored the army with that which the coup of 2011 which overthrew Mubarak, thereby making a facile equation of a powerful revolutionary upsurge which forced the hand of the army and obliged them to concede a measure of democratic rights with a counter-revolutionary mobilisation of middleclass army supporters who demanded that the army topple Morsi and the army obliged because it had already ideologically won the mass movement to its side.
-This was a counter-revolution which set out to restore army rule, it succeeded in its aims.
-And it then immediately went on to attack its opponents, Morsi supporters in the beginning but now the whole of progressive Egypt, in alliance with the army.
+This was a counter-revolution which set out to restore army rule and succeeded in its aims.
+And it then immediately went on to attack its opponents, Morsi supporters in the beginning but now the working class and the whole of progressive Egypt, in alliance with the army.

 He replied: “Absolutely not”.
 Shawki described the army’s intervention as merely an effort to “contain the movement… So while the military is in the streets and has overstepped the constitutional limits to its power, I believe that it will seek some means to quickly return power to a civilian authority.
 I don’t think it wants to hold state power.”

-It is clear all these forces backed a horse who was about to die.
-But there is another horse who is alive and well, though has suffered a serious defeat in this race won by the Army and the USA.
+It is clear all these forces backed a horse who was about to die of starvation.
+But there is another horse who is alive and well, though it has suffered a serious defeat in this race won by the Army and the USA.
 And that is the Egyptian working class.
 But it surely must develop a better revolutionary leadership than these above who cannot distinguish revolution from counter-revolution. http://www.marxist.com/second-egyptian-revolution.htm